 Some examples of what can be predicted:

-Examples related to precipitation modelling using the Precipitation module (TC-PRISMA):
+Examples related to precipitation modeling using the Precipitation Module (TC-PRISMA):

 Thermodynamic and kinetic databases developed using the CALPHAD method have been successfully applied to the modeling and simulation of Ni-based superalloys for more than twenty years.

-MOBNI5 is the specialised Nickel-based superalloys kinetic database and is compatible with the TCNI9 thermodynamic database.
+MOBNI5 is the specialized nickel-based superalloys kinetic database and is compatible with the TCNI10 thermodynamic database.